aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_4.rst

     $ [Information - LoggerBroker.cpp:152]: Time [0:0]:1000000
     ...

-Start the receiver application with:
+Open another terminal and start the receiver application with:

 .. code-block:: bash